windup/windup-quickstarts/weblogic-javaee-servlet/rules-java/README.md

 * The **Hint** text appears at the appropriate locations within the code and provides a link to the [Migrate WebLogic Proprietary Servlet Annotations](https://access.redhat.com/articles/1249423) article on the Red Hat Customer Portal.

 ![File detail page](../images/windup-report-java-file-page.png)
-4. Explore the contents of the `windup-reports` folder.
-For example, the `windup-reports/java_src_example_report/reports/ruleproviders.html` page lists the details of the rule provider executions.
+4. Explore the contents of the `windup-reports-java` folder.
+For example, the `windup-reports-java/reports/ruleproviders.html` page lists the details of the rule provider executions.

 Remove the Quickstart from Windup